 Rowing Canada Aviron offers a number of services and development initiatives to support the growth of rowing in Canada.
-Check out information about how to become and remain a member of RCA, insurance and member benefits, and athlete and club development resources
+Check out information about how to become and remain a member of RCA, insurance and member benefits, safety requirements and guidelines, concussion guidelines, and athlete and club development resources

 Registration, Dues and Fees

-In accordance with the RCA By-Laws, Members must register all those participating in club rowing and rowing-related activities to remain as RCA Members in good standing.
+In accordance with the Rowing Canada Aviron (RCA) By-Laws, Members must register all those participating in club rowing and rowing-related activities to remain as RCA Members in good standing.
 All National Team, competitive, recreational, Learn to Row, corporate challenge rowers, umpires, coaches and club volunteers/administrators are required to register online through the RCA Web Registration System (WRS).